ncagle/DNS-over-HTTPS/Hyper.md

 # Daniel's Work Log

+## September 1, 2021

+- Fixed an output issue with TFTP that made the test suite wrongly apply "hyper mode" which made some TFTP tests fail with curl+hyper.
+Fixed now.

+At **64** disabled tests.

 ## August 31, 2021

 - The Transfer-Encoding issue turned out to be a curl problem, not a hyper